-House Exhibition in the opening days of the 56th Venice Biennale
+Pop-Up Exhibition Coinciding with the Opening of the 56th Venice Biennale

-Kazakhstan became independent 24 years ago, and it gives 12 reasons to open a pavilion at the Venice Biennale.
-Kazakhstan has been actively involved in the integration processes in the field of sports, politics and economics, but there is not so much activity in the sphere of culture.
-In Kazakhstan there are no contemporary art museums, galleries, or Biennale; there is no art fair; and in general there is no infrastructure for creating, storing and exporting Contemporary Culture.
-Therefore for a long time most of Kazakhstani artists of contemporary art existed within those communities that they have built themselves.
-A distinctive feature of the artistic world of post-Soviet countries is a practice to belong to oneself, to count on oneself and not only to build oneself as an artist, but also to deal with unprepared reality at the same time.
-After the collapse of the Soviet Union the artists got access to unlimited resource of information and quickly found guidelines for development, while the surrounding institutions were just beginning the transformation from a socialist to a capitalist model, and yet often they did not understand how to do this transition.
-Thus, the artists have become modern, while the world around them hasn’t.
-As a result currently they live their lives in a unique environment, where after 70 years of constant presence of Big Brother and regulatory authorities they simultaneously moved into the space of partial isolation, where all decisions are made by them.
+Kazakhstan became independent 24 years ago, which provides 12 reasons to open a pavilion at the Venice Biennale.
+The country has been actively involved in the integration processes in sports, politics, and economics, but there is limited activity in the sphere of culture.
+In Kazakhstan, there are no contemporary art museums, galleries, or biennials; there is no art fair; and in general, there is no infrastructure for creating, storing, and exporting contemporary culture.
+Therefore, for a long time most Kazakhstani artists have existed within communities that they built themselves.
+A distinctive feature of the artistic world in post-Soviet countries is a practice of belonging to oneself, counting on oneself, building oneself as an artist, all the while simultaneously dealing with reality, often unprepared.
+After the collapse of the Soviet Union, artists got access to unlimited informational resources and quickly found guidelines for development, while the surrounding institutions were just beginning to adjust from a socialist to a capitalist model without fully understanding how to undergo such a transition.
+Thus, the artists have become modern, while the world around them has not.
+As a result, they live in a unique environment where, after 70 years of constant presence of a Big Brother and regulatory authorities, they have succumbed to partial isolation and independent decision-making.

-In this sense, the lack of a permanent pavilion in Venice of one of the richest and most ambitious countries in Central Asia is not very surprising, but it seems a continuation of the preceding trends.
-For this reason Kazakhstani organizations and people continue to integrate their culture through private initiatives, in this case it happens in the form of a house exhibition.
-It is a kind of inversion of the institutionalized and academic Biennale, where every artist exhibited in the pavilion unwittingly or knowingly become the herald of the state.
-There is no state flag hanging above the door; this exhibition’s attempt to embed itself into the general cultural situation of this Biennale is of more personal than a systemic nature.
-However, the dialogue exists even in the absence of a platform for it, which means that it is highly required to create conditions for maintenance and continuation of this dialogue as soon as possible.
+In this sense, the lack of a permanent pavilion of one of the richest and most ambitious countries in Central Asia is not surprising; it seems like a continuation of preceding trends.
+For this reason, Kazakhstani organizations and people continue to integrate their culture through private initiatives, which, in this case, takes the form of a house exhibition.
+It is an inversion of the institutionalized and academic Biennale, where every presented artist unwittingly or knowingly becomes the herald of the state.
+There is no state flag hanging above the door; Limited Liability Pavilion 1.0’s attempt to embed itself into the Biennale’s cultural environment is of a more personal than a systemic nature.
+However, the dialogue exists even in the absence of a platform for it, which underlines the urgency to create the necessary conditions for maintenance and continuation of this dialogue.

 How did this exhibition start?
-It was initiated by a set of circumstances (the simultaneous presence of initiators in Venice during the Biennale opening), improvisation, and some ideas popped-up in an idle conversation.
-Hence, there was a start of such themes as private matter, limited liability, irresponsibility or, more precisely, out-of-responsibility.
-The form of this exhibition was shaped by expectations projected by local artistic environment for artists and curators as country representatives at the Venice Biennale, the relic exhibitions of national representations in contemporary art.
-In post-Soviet countries these expectations are particularly strong painted with frustrations, anxiety and demands.
-At the same time the cultural bureaucracy of post-Soviet countries often lack opportunity and desire to provide power for the machines of artistic production and display of neo-liberal era.
-It is resulted in "facelift" type of work, over-exploitation, transformation of representation in an empty bureaucratic ritual, frustration of the mentioned expectations that will eventually begin to eat themselves.
+It was initiated by a set of circumstances (the simultaneous presence of initiators in Venice during the opening of the Biennale), improvisation, and some ideas that emerged in an idle conversation.
+Hence, the root of such themes as private matter, limited liability, irresponsibility or, more precisely, out-of-responsibility.
+Expectations, projected by the local artistic environment, on artists and curators to serve as country representatives at the Biennale shaped the form of Limited Liability Pavilion 1.0.
+In post-Soviet countries, such expectations are particularly strong and often mixed with frustration, anxiety, and demands.
+At the same time, the cultural bureaucracy of post-Soviet countries often lacks opportunity and desire to provide power for machines of artistic production and display of neoliberal era.
+Unsurprisingly then, the "facelift" type of work, over-exploitation, transformation of representation in an empty bureaucratic ritual, and frustration stemmed from high expectations are the subsequent by-products.

-In the end, the exhibition became quite a commentary to some recent specific institutional subjects, i.e. end of the history of the Central Asian Pavilion, which united the artists of not only a particular state but the whole region, and lack of national pavilions of Kazakhstan and other Central Asian countries at the current Biennale.
+In the end, the exhibition became a commentary on recent and specific institutional subjects, i.e. the closure of the Central Asian Pavilion, which united artists of the whole region, and a lack of national pavilions of Kazakhstan and other Central Asian countries at the current Biennale.

-Circling around the edge of empty space of national representation can help the contour of this space make visible and let it become an independent event not seeking external purposes.
+Circling around the edge of an empty space of national representation can outline it and make it visible.
+It becomes an independent event that does not seek external purposes.